Koji Hayashi1 and Hiroshi Kihara1

 1Institute of Industrial Science, The University of Tokyo, Tokyo

-ultrafine powder, iron, copper, sintering, densification, grain growth, fine microstructure
+iron powder, ultrafine metal powder, pressure-sintering, ultrafine grained iron, densification, grain growth, hardness

 Please do not copy without permission.